eliotstock/stake/README.md

 1. Check CPU load average: `htop`.
 Should be 0.70 max, times the number of cores.
 So on an 8-core machine, a load average of 5.6 is the threshold at which the machine is getting overloaded.
 1. Check RAM available: `htop`, see `Mem`.
 1. Check internet connectivity and speed:
     1. `sudo apt install speedtest-cli`
     1. `speedtest --secure`
     1. My results: ~250 Mbit/s down, ~90 Mbit/s up.
     1. Minumum according to some Googling: 10 Mbit/s either way.
-    1. If your router is a bit rubbish, like mine, you might want to preemptively reboot it once a month ratehr than have it go down in the middle of the night.
+    1. If your router is a bit rubbish, like mine, you might want to preemptively reboot it once a month rather than have it go down in the middle of the night.
 1. Check logs:
     1. Execution client: No log levels in logs.
 Just `grep rror /data/nethermind/logs/mainnet.logs.txt`
     1. Beacon Node: `grep -e WARN -e ERRO -e CRIT /data/lighthouse/mainnet/beacon/logs/beacon.log`